Allison V. Bishop, CPA

 There may be discounts available in certain circumstances.
 I accept cash, checks, or credit cards.

-Pine Tree Legal: this website has a ton of helpful information for someone looking ahead at a divorce.
+Pine Tree Legal: this website has a ton of helpful information for someone looking ahead at a divorce in Maine.

 Second Saturday Maine: a 3-hour workshop for women facing divorce.
 It provides an overview of legal, financial and emotional issues.